 Nair’s publications explore a range of subjects and regions such as Tiahuanaco lithic technology, the design of Inca royal estates, colonial Andean paintings, eighteenth century woven roofs, and Brazilian urbanism.
 Nair’s most recent book, At Home with the Sapa Inca: Architecture, Space, and Legacy at Chinchero (University of Texas, 2015), examines the sophisticated ways in which the Inca manipulated space and architecture to impose their authority.
 Nair has also published (with Jean-Pierre Protzen) a book entitled The Stones of Tiahuanaco: A Study of Architecture and Construction (Cotsen 2013), which explores one of the world’s most artful and sophisticated carving traditions.
 Nair’s article “Localizing Sacredness, Difference, and Yachacuscamcani in a Colonial Andean Painting” was honored by its selection as one of thirty-two ‘greatest hits’ articles published in the last hundred years of the Art Bulletin.

 Nair has received numerous research grants and fellowships from the American Philosophical Association, the Center for the Study of the Visual Arts (National Gallery of Art), Dumbarton Oaks, the Fulbright Institute, the Getty Foundation, and the John Carter Brown Library.
 More recently, Nair was awarded a Rome Prize by the American Academy of Rome and a John Simon Guggenheim Memorial Fellowship from the Guggenheim Foundation, which will allow her to travel to Italy, Peru, and Spain in order to carry out research on Inca architecture and transatlantic exchange in the Early Modern period between Rome and the Andes.

 Nair has co-founded two interdisciplinary groups at UCLA: the Andean Working Group with Dr. Chip Stanish in the Department of Anthropology, which brings together Andean specialists in the greater Los Angeles region to share research; and the Indigenous Material and Visual Culture Reading Group with Dr. Kevin Terraciano in the Department of History, which brings together students and faculty across campus who work on indigenous material culture A.D 1450-1850.
-In addition to directing the Andean Laboratory, Nair is developing an Architecture laboratory at the Cotsen Institute of Archaeology, one on Architecture which will focus on field methods and research related to the study of historic Architecture and the other on Experimental Archaeology, which will allow students to experiment with adobe and tapia construction, stone carving techniques, and thatch roofs weavings.
+In addition to directing the Andean Laboratory, Nair is developing an Architecture laboratory at the Cotsen Institute of Archaeology, which will focus on field methods, materials, and historical preservation.
+In addition, students in the laboratory will experiment with adobe and tapia construction, stone carving techniques, and thatch roofs weavings.